2026 Legislative Priorities

 Thank you, sponsors: Representatives Low, Davis

-Status: House Appropriations.
+Status: No action was taken on this legislation prior to a key cut-off so it’s “dead.”
 This legislation creates an Advisory Council on Rare Diseases to provide information and recommendations to the Secretary of Health, the Governor, and the Legislature.
 It failed to pass in 2025 due to fiscal concerns.

 Testimony: Submitted 1/20/25